electron/governance/wg-releases/README.md

 ## Standard Meeting Structure

-The working group typically conducts a 1 hour weekly sync meeting.
+The working group typically conducts a 1 hour weekly sync meeting every Wednesday @ [9:30 PT](https://duckduckgo.com/?q=9%3A30+PT&ia=answer).
 The structure of the meeting is as follows:

 * Take attendance
 * Review open issues